 This trend is also ideal for a large group.
 Instead of the food sitting on one long table, as with a buffet, the menu is divided up among stations throughout the dining room or event hall.
 Often the stations are comprised of an assortment of appetizers and other finger foods.
 Food stations are well suited for a cocktail reception, where people mingle casually about.

-Nothing brings oohs and ahhs like a river of chocolate, making a chocolate fountain is a favorite at parties, showers, and receptions.
-You can purchase a fountain from commercial equipment distributors, in a wide range of prices.
-Good quality chocolate can be pricey, but you can offset the food cost with lower cost dipping items like pretzels, fresh fruit, cookies, and marshmallows.
+Nothing brings oohs and ahhs like a river of chocolate, making a chocolate fountain a favorite at parties, showers, and receptions.
+You can purchase a fountain from commercial equipment distributors in a wide range of prices.
+Good-quality chocolate can be pricey, but you can offset the cost with lower-cost dipping items, such as pretzels, fresh fruit, cookies, and marshmallows.

 Food and Drink Pairings